owasp-modsecurity/ModSecurity-nginx/README.md

 # Usage

 ModSecurity for nginx extends your nginx configuration directives.
-It adds four new directives and they are:
+It adds the following directives:

 modsecurity
 -----------